Help us understand our audience.

 Strategy overview

-• Striking a balance between employment, family, and health: Worker protection and well-being policies and interventions seek to help residents — primarily workers earning an hourly wage — maintain a reasonable balance between earning a sustainable income, remaining healthy and recovering from illness, and taking care of family members.
-Such interventions can help reduce the burdens placed on workers, who, without protections, often have to choose between going to work or forgoing that income (and often risking being fired) to care for a loved one or stay home with illness.
+• Striking a balance between employment, family, and health: Worker protection and well-being policies seek to help residents—primarily workers earning an hourly wage—stay safe on the job and maintain a balance between earning a sustainable income, remaining healthy, and taking care of family members.
+Such interventions can help reduce the burdens placed on workers, who, without protections, often have to choose between going to work or forgoing wages to care for a loved one or stay home with illness, often at the risk of losing their job.

 • Improving scheduling practices: Some interventions zero in on how workers are scheduled for their shifts.
 For instance, flexible scheduling policies allow workers to determine their shift schedules in accordance with their needs, such as when a child has a half day at school.
 Meanwhile, predictable scheduling policies ensure that workers know their shift schedules at least two weeks in advance, which enables them to attend to non-work obligations (such as coursework, childcare, or medical appointments) much more easily.

 • Prioritizing worker health: Another goal of some worker protection interventions is to maintain and improve worker health.
-Paid sick leave laws, for instance, provide workers with up to 40 hours of paid time off if they or a loved one are ill.
+Paid sick leave laws, for instance, provide workers with paid time off (often up to 40 hours) if they or a loved one are ill.
 Similarly, flexible scheduling policies can allow for workers to attend a doctor’s appointment — many of which are only available during common working hours.
+Finally, there is a substantial evidence base that demonstrates the positive impact of Paid Family Leave on the health of parents and caregivers.

 • Extending protections to family members: Many worker protection and well-being interventions include explicit supports for a worker’s family members.
-For instance, paid sick leave laws often include a provision allowing workers to use the time to care for a loved one, while flexible scheduling laws help working parents more easily attend to their children’s needs.
+For instance, paid sick leave laws often include provisions allowing workers to use time to care for a loved one, while flexible scheduling laws help working parents more easily attend to their children’s needs.

 Policies that promote and protect worker well-being have generated positive results in multiple meta-analyses and rigorous studies; however, further research is necessary to confirm the magnitude and duration of effects.